 Slots: create modifiable, placeholder content

-Add slots to determine what content you can modify in the visual editor.
+Add slots to determine what content you can modify in the visual editor of Design Studio.
 You can create text-based slots or drop-zones for components.

 How to create a slot